Finding Contentment in a Discontented World

 petebeck3

-Pete Beck III ministered as a pastor and Bible teacher in Burlington for over 34 years.
-He is married to Martha, with whom he has four children, ten beautiful grandchildren, and four amazing great grandchildren.
+Pete Beck III ministered as a pastor and Bible teacher in Burlington for over 35 years.
+He is married to Martha, with whom he has four children, ten beautiful grandchildren, and five amazing great grandchildren.
 He ministers in his local church as a Bible teacher and counselor.
-He has published two books - Seeing God's Smile and Promise of the Father - as well as a wide variety of Bible-related articles which he has compiled into books in PDF form.
+He has written several books, including two that are available on Amazon - Seeing God's Smile and Promise of the Father - as well as a wide variety of Bible-related articles.

 Share this post...